San Francisco’s Historic Tenderloin May Become World’s First Official Trans District

 Although the area was known for gay bars and drag shows, trans people also gravitated toward the Tenderloin’s affordable housing, which increased in the 1920s with the creation of one-bedroom apartment complexes, according to Aria Sa’id, a coalition member, trans woman of color, and programs director at St. James Infirmary, a neighborhood nonprofit that offers free medical and social services to sex workers of all genders and sexual orientations.

-Today, Trans people still come to the Tenderloin for many of the same reasons, including the area’s affordability, without necessarily knowing the history, Sa’id said.
+Today, trans people still come to the Tenderloin for many of the same reasons, including the area’s affordability, without necessarily knowing the history, Sa’id said.
 And so the community has retained that character throughout the years.

 “The lives of trans people were in danger just walking the streets in the way that felt most comfortable and natural to them,” said Honey Mahogany, a well-known performer, community organizer, and contestant on RuPaul’s Drag Race.
 “So this area was very important.”